DuncanMullaney1997/Water-Polo-League-Builder/README.md

 # WaterPoloLeagueBuilder
-Python script that takes in excel input and outputs a league fixture for a given number of teams and a given number of competitions.

-1.
+Python script that returns a list of games that need to be played in any given competition, depending on the number of teams that enter each competition (see walkthrough.pdf for breakdown).